mindkin/hourfleet/docs/carkit-installation.md

 4. At this point you should have three cables available in the area that you'll be afixing the main device.
 Connect the Tap Tap Go to the main device.
 It should be a snug fit through the case, but force should not be used lets you accidentlly damage the main device.

 5. Connect the GPS antenna to the main device.
 Twist until finger tight.
-You should very gently tighten with a small spanner.
+You should very gently tighten with a 8mm or 3/8th" spanner.

 6. The last thing to connect is the ODB cable.
 When you do this the device will power up initially showing red and greed LEDs.
 Once powered up, as indicated by red and green LEDs, we recommend that you do not remove the OBD cable for any reason.
 If you do wish to remove the device waiting 20 minutes should have the main device showing no green LED, and a slow flashing red LED.
 When the device is in this state it is ok to disconnect it from its OBD power source.